-I) Minimum Risk – Minimum risk to the franchise, as it’s already been set up in the home country and has been performing well, is likely to perform well in a foreign location as well.
+I) Minimum Risk – Relatively lower risk to the franchise, as it’s already been set up in the home country and has been performing well, is likely to perform well in a foreign location as well.
 The franchise business is time-tested and with a proven business model, which reduces risk to a larger extent.

 II) Competitive Edge – This refers to the brand having a competitive edge over others as the brand already has a time-tested model in place.
 The brand is known nationally and internationally.
 It is a set business market and may now have to spend a lot of money on marketing the brand at a foreign location.

 III) Guidance and Support – The franchisor is usually seen giving all the necessary guidance and support to the franchisee in order to help them explore the international markets and set up their franchise.

 IV) Previous Experience – It is really not important for the franchisee to have any previous knowledge, as the franchisor will provide all the needed guidance and support to establish the brand internationally.

 V) Sole Territory – This refers to when the franchisor gives the right to the franchisee to establish the brand solely, no other franchisee is given permission to start a franchise there.
 International franchising and licensing give such opportunities to the franchisee.

 Now let’s have a look at International Franchising Disadvantages

 I) Lack of Independence – This is one of the largest drawbacks of franchising, the franchisee is bound to adhere to the pre-defined/ mentioned rules and regulations of the franchise business.
 The lack of independence also includes: